awsdocs/amazon-dynamodb-developer-guide/doc_source/WIF.md

 1. The app calls DynamoDB to access the *GameScores* table\.
 Because it has assumed the *GameRole*, the app is subject to the security policy associated with that role\.
 The policy document prevents the app from accessing data that does not belong to the user\.

-Once again, here is the security policy for *GameRole* that was shown in [Using IAM Policy Conditions for Fine\-Grained Access Control](specifying-conditions.md):
+Once again, here is the security policy for *GameRole* that was shown in [Using IAM policy conditions for fine\-grained access control](specifying-conditions.md):

 ```
 {